Printing in Goa: Ziegenbalg and the revival of printing

-It was not till 1706 when Bartholomaeus Ziegenbalg, a Danish missionary, arrived at Tharangambadi that printing in India could flourish again.
-A printing press arrived around 1712-13 and the Tranquebar Press produced its first publications.
-On Ziegenbalg’s insistence, the first Tamil publication from the press reached the mass in 1713, followed by the New Testament in 1714.
+It was not until 1706 when Bartholomaeus Ziegenbalg, a Danish missionary, arrived at Tharangambadi that printing in India could flourish again.
+A printing press arrived around 1712–1713 and the Tranquebar Press produced its first publications.
+On Ziegenbalg's insistence, the first Tamil publication from the press reached the mass in 1713, followed by the New Testament in 1714.
 It was as late as 1821 that printing was revived in Goa with the starting of a weekly called Gazeta de Goa, later known as the Chronista Constitucional de Goa (1835) and still later, the Boletim de Governo do Estado da India (1837).

 Later years

-From 1940 to 1960 there were four to six printers in Goa, of which the prominent ones were JD Fernandes, Gomantak Printers and Borkar Printers.
+From 1940 to 1960 there were four to six printers in Goa, of which the prominent ones were J. D. Fernandes, Gomantak Printers and Borkar Printers.
 Smaller entrepreneurs also joined the fray.
 One of these was a teacher in a local school in Churchorem.
 Rohidas Bandekar quit his profession to start a press—Bandekar Offset—with a meagre investment of Rs 24,000.